Benchmarking Analytical Query Processing in Intel SGXv2: Scans in SGXv2

 \subsection{Single-Threaded Column Scans}

-Before stressing the limits of the memory encryption engine using multiple threads, we start by analyzing the encryption/decryption overhead for a single-threaded scan.
+Before stressing the limits of the memory encryption engine using multiple threads, we start by analyzing the encryption/\allowbreak{}decryption overhead for a single-threaded scan.
 To this end, we compare the read throughput of a column scan on a single CPU core between enclave code reading enclave data (SGX Data in Enclave), enclave code reading plain data (SGX Data outside Enclave), and our baseline, non-enclave code reading plain data (Plain CPU).
-To show the effect of CPU caches, we first execute 10 warm-up scans and afterwards start the time measurement for another 1000 scans.
+Additionally, we vary the size of the scanned column from \qty{4}{\kilo\byte} to \qty{16}{\giga\byte}.
+To show the effect of CPU caches, we first execute 10 warm-up scans and afterward start the time measurement for another 1000 scans.

 As we see on the left side of~\Cref{fig:simd-scan-cache}, again, there is no SGX-inherent overhead if data is cache resident.
 This is expected because data in caches is in plain text and does not require any decryption.
-When the data does not fit into the L3 cache, we can see that the column scan over encrypted enclave data (stored in the EPC) is only minimally (i.e., $\approx$3\,\%) slower than the scan over unencrypted data.
-This is a clear improvement over SGXv1, that showed a much larger performance loss even for simple scans of up to \qty{75}{\percent}~\cite{maliszewskiCrackingLikeJoinTrusted2023}.
-Furthermore, in contrast to random access, most of the memory decryption overhead of \sgxTwo{} is hidden by memory pre-fetching, which works for this simple sequential memory access pattern.
+When the data does not fit into the L3 cache, the column scan over encrypted enclave data (stored in the EPC) is only minimally (i.e., $\approx$3\,\%) slower than the scan over unencrypted data.
+This is a clear improvement over SGXv1, which showed a much larger performance loss of up to \qty{75}{\percent} even for simple non-vectorized scans~\cite{maliszewskiCrackingLikeJoinTrusted2023}.